squasta/Simple-Landing-Zone-for-NC2-on-Azure-withRouteServer/README.md

 terraform apply --var-file=configuration.tfvars
 ```

-4. Wait until the end of deployment (It should take less than 1 minute)
+4. Wait until the end of deployment (It should take less than 15 minute, the longuest resource to deploy is Azure Route Server)

 <img width='800' src='./images/NC2AzureLZ-ER-Route.png'/>